-- reading, viewing, listening to and composing a wide range of texts, including literary texts written about intercultural experiences and peoples and cultures of Asia. - Australian texts including texts by Aboriginal and/or Torres Strait Islander authors and those that give insights into diverse experiences of Aboriginal and/or Torres Strait Islander peoples. - texts with a wide range of cultural, social and gender perspectives, popular and youth cultures. - a range of types of text drawn from prose fiction, drama, poetry, nonfiction, film, media and digital texts.
+- Across the English Studies Stage 6 course students will study: - reading, viewing, listening to and composing a wide range of texts, including literary texts written about intercultural experiences and peoples and cultures of Asia. - a range of Australian texts, including texts by Aboriginal and/or Torres Strait Islander authors and those that give insights into diverse experiences of Aboriginal and/or Torres Strait Islander Peoples. - texts with a wide range of cultural, social and gender perspectives. - a range of types of text drawn from prose fiction, drama, poetry, nonfiction, film, media and digital texts.